Health library

 Myth or fact: It's hard to tell if someone is having a stroke.

 Myth.
-FAST is an acronym that can help people identify when a stroke is occurring and respond quickly.
+BE FAST is an acronym that can help people identify when a stroke is occurring and respond quickly.
 It stands for:

 Facial droop.